 The significance of Vaishakh Purnima or Baisakh Purnima

-All Purnima Tithi(days)are considered auspicious and are celebrated as festivals, throughout the year in India and other parts of the world.
-Vaishakh Purnima or Baishakh Purnima is considered one of the sacred and significant festivals held throughout the world.
-Purnima is the Indian and Nepali name for full moon.
-It is an important lunar Tithi for Snaan-daan and Havan/ Homam and Purna Ahuti.
-People observe Satyanarayan Vrat(fast) on Vaishakh Purnima/Baishakh Purnima.
-People can get rid of their financial, health and marriage related problems or bad effects of the Pitra Dosh problems with the worship and blessings of God.
+All Purnima Tithi(days)are considered auspicious and are celebrated as festivals.
+Vaishakh Purnima or Baisakh Purnima is considered one of the sacred and significant festivals held throughout the world.
+Purnima is the Indian and Nepali name for a full moon.

-Devotees will celebrate this auspicious Vaishakh Purnima or Kurma Purnima festival on Monday, April 30, 2018, this year.
+Devotees will celebrate this auspicious Vaishakh Purnima or Kurma Purnima festival on Saturday, May 18, 2019.